teachamantofishorg/glidemichigan/input/greenpoint.rst

 Greenpoint
 ************************************************

-Overview TBD

-Notes

-The campground is awesome.

-The HG ramp is not self-launch friendly and usually requires wire help.
+The Greenpoint flying site is maintained by the Greenpoint Flyers Association (GFA).
+The site includes launches for HG and PG as well as a nice campground with water, electricity, and an outhouse.

+GFA is a private, for-profit corporation where each shareholder is a landowner.
+GFA has generously maintained this site for decades.
+They have also acted as a liaison with the National Park Service.

+The HG ramp is not self-launch friendly as it is a flat, narrow ramp that juts out over the bluff.
+Thereby allowing strong wingtip lift which usually requires wire help.
+The beach LZs are usually quite narrow, so the preferred destination is 1.5 miles to the north and the large Elberta beach.
+Elberta is almost always doable, but pilots would be wise to keep in mind that a narrow beach landing is the only alternative if there is an issue.

-The PG launch is a dune swale that is partly on neighboring property.
-Until there's an issue, launching to the West is no problem.
-GFA property only allows for a NW launch.
+The PG launch is a dune swale that faces roughly west.
+Landing on top is possible in some locations, but most pilots choose the beach and hike up if they have not made Elberta.

 * Owner: Greenpoint Flyers Association
 * Fees: Day, month, and yearly passes